ARM: Refining Multivariate Forecasting with Adaptive Temporal-Contextual Learning: Abstract

 \section{Abstract}

 Long-term time series forecasting (LTSF) is important for various domains but is confronted by challenges in handling the complex temporal-contextual relationships.
 As multivariate input models underperforming some recent univariate counterparts, we posit that the issue lies in the inefficiency of existing multivariate LTSF Transformers to model series-wise relationships: the characteristic differences between series are often captured incorrectly.
 To address this, we introduce ARM: a multivariate temporal-contextual adaptive learning method, which is an enhanced architecture specifically designed for multivariate LTSF modelling.
-ARM employs Adaptive Univariate Effect Learning (\underline{A}UEL), Random Dropping (\underline{R}D) training strategy, and Multi-kernel Local Smoothing (\underline{M}KLS), to better handle individual series temporal patterns and correctly learn inter-series dependencies.
+ARM employs Adaptive Univariate Effect Learning (\underline{A}UEL), Random Dropping (\underline{R}D) training strategy, and Multi-kernel Local Smoothing (\underline{M}KLS), to better handle individual series temporal patterns and effectively learn inter-series dependencies.
 ARM demonstrates superior performance on multiple benchmarks without significantly increasing computational costs compared to vanilla Transformer, thereby advancing the state-of-the-art in LTSF.
 ARM is also generally applicable to other LTSF architecture beyond vanilla Transformer.
+The code implementation is available at this \href{https://github.com/LJC-FVNR/ARM}{\underline{link}}.